cimocimocimo/cimo-wordpress-server/README.md

 - High-performance production servers
 - One-command deploys for your [Bedrock](https://roots.io/bedrock/)-based WordPress sites

+## Cimo WordPress Server

+This is my company hosting server with my current clients.

+### Cimo Specific Documentation

+#### Adding a new site

+1. Create empty directory.
+Name with the site domain name (this is a convention only).
+2. Create new bedrock project within new directory

+   $ composer create-project roots/bedrock .

+3. Create a new GitHub repo.
+Run commands inside the site directory.

+   $ git init .
+   $ hub create

+   The remotes this command creates do not work with my ssh config.
+Remove the created remotes in next step.

+4. Remove incorrect origin and add correct origin master.

+   $ git remote remove origin
+   $ git remote add origin cimo-github:cimocimocimo/domain.com.git

+5. Initial git commit and push

+   $ git add *
+   $ git commit -m 'Initial project commit'
+   $ git push --set-upstream origin master

+6. Add this site to group_vars in Trellis server directory

+7. Run local and remote provisioning commands

+   $ vagrant reload && vagrant provision

+   Sometimes another reload is needed for config changes to take effect.
+   For the hostname to be added to /etc/hosts I think a vagrant halt && vagrant up is required for the hostname to be added.

 ## What's included

 Trellis will configure a server with the following and more: